fescherer/fescherer/README.md

 Here are some of my projects and a lot of tests, feel free to use them as you like

 # About me 🙄
-- My name is Felipe and I'm 21 years old.
+- My name is Felipe and I'm 22 years old;
-- Electronics technician, despite not liking the area very much, it was an incredible experience, I made friends and learned a lot
+- Electronics technician;
 - Computer Science Student

 # Likes 😎